What is Anorexia? Symptoms, Complications and Causes

 Dieting Vs. AN

-While someone may diet in an attempt to control weight, anorexia nervosa is often an attempt to gain control over one’s life and emotions, especially in the light of traumatic events or a chaotic environment.
+While someone may diet in an attempt to control weight, anorexia nervosa goes much deeper.
+In many cases, behavior related to AN is an attempt to gain control over one’s life and emotions.
+Very frequently, it develops as a maladaptive coping mechanism, especially in light of traumatic events or a chaotic environment.

 woman eating